mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

      [mediagoblin]
      allow_registration = false

-b) Enable a captcha plugin.
-But unfortunately, though some captcha plugins exist, for various reasons we do not have any general recommendations we can make at this point.
+b) Enable a CAPTCHA plugin.
+But unfortunately, though some CAPTCHA plugins exist, for various reasons we do not have any general recommendations we can make at this point.